This is a common issue for lots of people in business, not just for you.

 Know your worth.
 This goes for all areas of life, too!

 Don’t just offer your services to anyone and everyone.
 If you’re ready to open space for anyone that shoots you a DM – that’s doesn’t give out a highly sought-after vibe.
 And if you’re spreading yourself too thin, after a while, you won’t be highly sought after, anyway.

-Make sure the people you take on to coach are really going to benefit from your services.
+Make sure the people you work with are really going to benefit from your services.

 Select the people you know who you truly can help.
-Those who will challenge you positively as a coach, and are looking to be challenged themselves in order to grow.
+Those who will challenge you positively and are looking to be challenged themselves in order to grow.

-Because coaching is so holistic, it can be easy sometimes to want to help everyone.
-But if we want to help everyone, it’s not possible.
-So as a result, we can end up helping no one.
+Now please be conscious, it can be easy sometimes to want to help everyone.
+But if we over burden ourselves in trying help everyone, well it’s really not possible.
+Most of the time people that try to do this end up helping no one as they burn out.